BWibo/3dcitydb-mkdocs/docs/first-steps/setup.md

 where you have unzipped the 3DCityDB software package, or locate this folder within the installation directory of `citydb-tool`.
 Then, change to the subfolder `unix` or `windows`, depending on your operating system.

-Once inside, locate the `connection-details.[sh|bat]` script and and open it with a text editor of your choice.
+Once inside, locate the `connection-details.[sh|bat]` script and open it with a text editor of your choice.
 Enter the database connection details along with the full path to the `psql` executable in this file.
 As mentioned above, it is recommended to provide the user who owns the database as `PGUSER` in the script.